-12 Children with Special Educational Needs (SEN) without an Education, Health & Care (EHC) Plan
+12 Children with Special Educational Needs (SEN)

-- 12.1 Sefton Council respects the view that the parents' right to educate their child at home applies equally where a child has SEN. This right is irrespective of whether the child has a an Education, Health and Care Plan (EHC plan), or not - 12.2 Under Sections 7 and 19 of the Education Act 1996, parents have the right to educate their children, including children with SEN, at home.
-Home education must be suitable for the child's age, ability, aptitude, and SEN. - 12.3 Parents seeking to home educate children registered at a special school, however, must obtain the consent of the Local Authority to withdraw their child from the school (Education (Pupil Registration) Regulation 9(2), 1995). - 12.4 In these instances, a review of the Education Health Care Plan will be convened to address the request and a decision will be made as to whether the request to electively home educate can be met.
+12.1 Sefton Council respects the view that the parents' right to educate their child at home applies equally where a child has SEN. This right is irrespective of whether the child has an Education, Health and Care Plan (EHC plan), or not

-- 12.5 This regulation ensures the Local Authorities can maintain continuity in their responsibility for children with special educational needs.
-The regulations, however, are not intended to be a hindrance to these children being educated at home. - 12.6 For pupils in receipt of an education health care plan, not attending specialist provision, a review of the education health care plan will also be convened to discuss the arrangements and provision required and to outline how the pupil's outcomes will continue to be met. - 12.7 If a young person beginning home education has an Education, Health and Care Plan, the LA's statutory duty to undertake an annual review continues.
-This ensures compliance with the SEND Code of Practice 0-25 Years (Department for Education July 2014). - 12.8 This review includes assessing whether the Education Health, and Care Plan is still appropriate, and it may be possible to alter or even cease to maintain the plan depending on the child's circumstances and the provision being made. - 12.9 Should it be necessary for the Education, Health, and Care Plan to remain in force, the parents continue to have responsibility for the education provided; however, the LA has a legal duty to ensure that the child's needs are met. - 12.10 Information about the right to request an Education and Health Care (EHC) needs assessment and the right to appeal is available to all parents on request. - 12.11 Parents have the right to request an EHC needs assessments but should be aware that the LA does not have a duty to agree to all requests.
+12.2 Under Sections 7 and 19 of the Education Act 1996, parents have the right to educate their children, including children with SEN, at home.
+Home education must be suitable for the child's age, ability, aptitude, and SEN.

+12.3 Parents seeking to home educate children registered at a special school, however, must obtain the consent of the Local Authority to withdraw their child from the school (Education (Pupil Registration) Regulation 9(2), 1995).
+(Please refer to Appendix A: Flowchart for EHE deregistration requests for pupils with EHCPs)

+12.4 In these instances, a review of the Education Health Care Plan (EHCP) will be convened to address the request, and a decision will be made as to whether the request to electively home educate can be met.
+(Please refer to Appendix A: Flowchart for EHE deregistration requests for pupils with EHCPs)

+12.5 This regulation ensures the Local Authorities can maintain continuity in their responsibility for children with special educational needs.
+The regulations, however, are not intended to be a hindrance to these children being educated at home.

+12.6 For pupils in receipt of an education health care plan, not attending specialist provision, a review of the education health care plan will also be convened to discuss the arrangements and provision required and to outline how the pupil's outcomes will continue to be met.

+12.7 If a young person beginning home education has an Education, Health and Care Plan, the LA's statutory duty to undertake an annual review continues.
+This ensures compliance with the SEND Code of Practice 0 - 25 Years (Department for Education July 2014).

+12.8 This review includes assessing whether the Education Health, and Care Plan is still appropriate, and it may be possible to alter or even cease to maintain the plan depending on the child's circumstances and the provision being made.

+12.9 Should it be necessary for the Education, Health, and Care Plan to remain in force, the parents continue to have responsibility for the education provided, however, the LA has a legal duty to ensure that the child's needs are met.

+12.10 Information about the right to request an Education and Health Care (EHC) needs assessment and the right to appeal is available to all parents on request.

+12.11 Parents have the right to request an EHC needs assessments but should be aware that the LA does not have a duty to agree to all requests.
 The right to appeal is available to all parents, including those who feel that the SEN support being provided by the school is insufficient to meet the child's needs.
-There is more information on Sefton's Local Offer Website. - 12.12 LAs do not have a duty under Section 22 of the Children & Families Act 2014 to assess every home educated child to identify whether or not they have special educational needs.
+There is more information on Sefton's Local Offer Website.

+12.12 LAs do not have a duty under Section 22 of the Children & Families Act 2014 to assess every home educated child to identify whether or not they have special educational needs.

-13 Review Arrangement for Children with Special Educational Needs (SEN) with a an Education, Health and Care (EHC) Plan
+13 Review Arrangement for Children with Special Educational Needs (SEN) with Education, Health and Care (EHC) Plans